Monday 29th March and Tuesday

 I quickly paid for my ticket and ran inside

-In fact, many of the windmills in this area are people’s homes.
+In fact, many of the windmills in this area are peoples

 Such a lovely place to live.